vega/vega-lite/README.md

 __Try using Vega-Lite in the online [Vega Editor](http://vega.github.io/vega-editor/?mode=vega-lite)__.

+The language and API are described in the [documentation](https://vega.github.io/vega-lite/docs/).
 The complete schema for specifications as [JSON schema](http://json-schema.org/) is at [vega-lite-schema.json](https://vega.github.io/vega-lite/vega-lite-schema.json).

 Please refer to [CONTRIBUTING.md](CONTRIBUTING.md) for contribution and development guidelines.